FEniCS/dolfinx/demo/documented/stokes-stabilized/python/documentation.rst

 To compute the solution we use the bilinear and linear forms, and the boundary condition, but we also need to create a :py:class:`Function
 <dolfin.cpp.function.Function>` to store the solution(s).
 The (full)
-solution will be stored in ``w``, which we initialize using the MixedFunctionSpace system.
+solution will be stored in ``w``, which we initialize using the mixed function space ``system``.
 The actual computation is performed by calling solve with the arguments ``a``, ``L`` and ``bcs``.
 The separate components ``u`` and ``p`` of the solution can be extracted by calling the :py:meth:`split